-Here are my 22 must useful tips and tricks for visiting Florence.
+Here are my 25+ useful tips and tricks for visiting Florence.

 1. Book in Advance

 If you plan ahead, you can save hours of lining up.
 For Florence, you have to be organized; you can’t just casually turn up.
-To avoid disappointment or angst, book the major attractions in advance.
+To avoid disappointment or angst, book in advance.

-For the Uffizi, the Academia, Brunelleschi’s Dome, the Duomo Complex, and the Medici Chapel, you can buy tickets online in advance and choose a specific time slot.
+You can book many tickets online in advance: the Uffizi, the Accademia, Brunelleschi’s Dome, the Bargello Museum, the Pitti Palace, the Palazzo Vecchio, and the Medici Chapel.
 That way, you enter via the pre-paid fast-track queue at a time of your choosing.